LEARN

 Colour Adult:

 Bright green in general.
 Red frontal band, lores and line through eye.
 Narrow red line on ear-coverts.
 Center of crown red extending back to above eye.
 Yellow-green superciliary area.
 Red patch on either side of rump.
 Primary wing coverts, alulua and outerwebs of primaries violet-blue; fine yellow outer margin to outer primaries.
 Wing-bar in some males.
 Bright yellow throat, underparts yellow-green.
 Uppertail green lightly washed with blue; undertail dark grey.
-Bill blue-grey tipped with black.
+Beak blue-grey tipped with black.
 Eye dark red.
 Females usually have wingbar.

 Colour Juvenile:

-Juveniles show wingbar, otherwise as in adult.
+Juveniles show a wingbar, otherwise as in adult.

 Call: